KTra-sssc/Bitcoin-Script/README.md

 $ pip install -r requirements.txt
 ```
 ## task1_spend.py
-There is may be a connection error on the first run of the program
+If there is any connection error when running the program
-Try to run it again
+Try to run it again to broadcast tx

+## task2_spend.py
+If there is a error "relay fee not met" reported, please increase the fee in preparetx() function to the required amount.
+E.g. relay fee not met, 200 < 398 --> change fee to 398 or higher